Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 Set network annotation for istio-system namespace

-Configure Anthos Service Mesh Configuration File
+Configure Cloud Service Mesh Configuration File

 Configure Validation Web Hook

 Run the following script to deploy a Redis Enterprise cluster.
-First, it will deploy Redis Enterprise Operator for Kubernetes and then followed by Redis Enterprise cluster.
+First, it will deploy Redis Enterprise Operator for Kubernetes and then followed by Redis Enterprise cluster:

 Remain inside the Admin workstation machine and run the following to verify the Knative service is up and running and view the status of the "redisconf" Knative service: